 Can’t wait to take on zombies in State of Decay 2?
 Pick something else out from our list of the best multiplayer games.

-One of the focuses for the sequel is improving the community aspect of community and making each character and their abilities deeper.
+One of the focuses for the sequel is improving the community aspect and making each character and their abilities deeper.
 To do that, every character has specific skills and traits, the latter of which can be good or bad.

 There are over 1000 different traits a character could have.
 For example, one character shown in a live demo, Tiffany, had the traits of being motivated by guilt and never having been sick.
 In comparison, Matt used to be an action choreographer, so he’s a good fighter, but he also snores, and so will cause sleep deprivation for the light sleepers around him.